 Schedule anappointment >

-Arachnoid cysts usually are located in the skull, and rarely, in the spinal cord.
+Arachnoid cysts usually are located in the skull, brain, and rarely, in the spinal cord.

-The cysts can grow to a large size if they continue to retain cerebrospinal fluid.
-In more extreme cases the cysts actually may cause the head to change shape or may displace the surrounding lobes of the brain.
+The arachnoid cysts can grow to a large size if they continue to retain cerebrospinal fluid.
+In more extreme cases the cysts' size may cause the head to change shape or may displace the surrounding lobes of the brain.

 Three different membranes make up the protective covering that envelops the central nervous system (the meninges).
 These layers, beginning with the most external, are the: